Giants Sign Two Players, But Ross Cockrell Deal Falls Apart - Big Blue Interactive

 NEW YORK GIANTS SIGN TWO PLAYERS, BUT ROSS COCKRELL FALLS APART…

-On Tuesday, the New York Giants signed offensive tackle Jackson Dennis and wide receiver Cody White.
+On Tuesday, the New York Giants have signed offensive tackle Jackson Dennis and wide receiver Cody White.
 The Giants also waived tight end Kyle Markway and linebacker Mark McLaurin.

 The 6’7”, 308-pound Dennis was signed by the Arizona Cardinals as an undrafted rookie free agent after the 2020 NFL Draft.
 The Cardinals cut him on July 26 when they reduced their roster to 80 players.